 Even without taking the cost into consideration, I like it better than the $18 Lavanila.
 It just involves mixing three ingredients, and I keep it in the cupboard of my bathroom.
 Since coconut oil is a liquid in heat and a solid when cool, the consistency varies upon temperature but it works equally well regardless.
 I haven’t had any problem with the oils staining my clothes.

 I’ve noticed there are a million and one variations on this recipe all over the web, but I believe this version from Passionate Homemaking is the original.
 Some people use more or less of the ingredients, some people just use coconut oil alone, and some include things like essential oils for fragrance.
 Personally, I like the coconutty, tropical smell as-is.
 I’ve read some people complain that the baking soda and/or corn starch gives them a rash in certain quantities, and so if you find that, increase the coconut oil.
 I have sensitive skin, and I haven’t had any problem with it.

-For more information on animal testing, check out this link from Mercy for Animals or listen to this podcast from Vegetarian Food for Thought.
+For more information on animal testing, check out this link from Mercy for Animals.
 To find companies that do & don’t test on animals with printable files that you can bring with you to the store, click here.